adventofgenai/resources/README.md

 # 🚀 Resources: Your Gateway to GenAI Mastery! 🌟

 Hello, AI Adventurers!
 Ready to navigate the exciting world of Generative AI with us?
-Here's everything you need to ace the hackathon:
+Here's everything you need to ace the [Advent of GenAI](https://adventofgenai.com) hackathon:

 1. **GenAI GitHub Repository**
    - 🧭 Explore [rahulunair/genAI](https://github.com/rahulunair/genAI) for key insights on GenAI applications - Stable diffusion, LLM inference, finetuning and code generation with Intel GPUs.
 If you find the notebooks useful, consider leaving a star or spark a discussion with an issue!